Physio And Ultrasound Therapy

 Non-Thermal Effects Of Ultrasound

-As well as ultrasound therapy having the above-mentioned thermal effects, this electrotherapeutic device is reported to have non-thermal effects too.
-Ultrasound treatment is thought to accelerate the normal resolution time of the inflammatory process by attracting more mast cells to the site of injury and may cause an increase in blood flow which can be beneficial in the sub-acute phase of tissue injury.
+As well as ultrasound therapy having above-mentioned thermal effects.
+Ultrasound as an electrotherapeutic device is reported to have non-thermal effects too.
+Ultrasound treatment is thought to accelerate the inflammatory process.
+By attracting more mast cells to the site of injury.
+And may cause an increase in blood flow, which can be beneficial in the sub-acute phase of tissue healing.

-Ultrasound may also stimulate the production of collagen (being the main component in tendons and ligaments) hence this may accelerate the proliferative phase of tissue healing.
-Ultrasound is also thought to improve the extensibility of mature collagen thus can have a positive effect on fibrous scar tissue which forms following injury.
+Ultrasound may also stimulate the production of collagen.
+Collagen is the main component in tendons and ligaments.
+Therefore this may accelerate the proliferative phase of tissue healing.
+Ultrasound is also thought to improve the extensibility of mature collagen.
+Thus can have a positive effect on fibrous scar tissue which forms following injury.

-It is generally considered that any positive effects regarding healing with the use of ultrasound therapy are attributed to these stated non‑thermal effects more so than the thermal ones.
+It is generally considered positive effects regarding tissue healing are attributed to these stated non‑thermal effects.
+More so than the thermal effects of ultrasound therapy.

 Ultrasound Therapy And Sydney Physio Clinic

 At Sydney Physio Clinic we realize that physiotherapists will develop their own style of practice as they mature as a practitioner.
 This will be based on influences during their training, practice and through their continuing education.
-These educational influences coupled with subjective and objective experiences as a treating practitioner will dictate how they treat patients and what modalities of treatment they prefer to use.
-Physiotherapists have a number of treatment approaches at their disposal when helping their clients and electrotherapeutic devices such as ultrasound therapy, laser and shocwkave therapy make up only a small part of their arsenal.
+These educational influences coupled with subjective and objective experiences, will dictate how treating practitioners manage their patients.
+Including what electrotherapy modalities of treatment, if any, they prefer to use.
+Physiotherapists have a number of treatment approaches at their disposal when helping their clients.
+Electrotherapeutic devices such as ultrasound therapy, laser and shockwave therapy make up only a small part of their treatment arsenal.

 Disclaimer: This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific medical advice or assistance on Physio And Ultrasound Therapy should consult his or her general practitioner, physiotherapist, orthopaedic surgeon or otherwise appropriately skilled practitioner.